exoplatform/exo-documentation/docs/Administration.rst

 |image322|

 The "Manage Templates" interface will display all templates that can be chosen by all space creators.

 All templates will be presented in a table with:
 - Template Name
 - Template Description
-- Hidden status
+- Hidden status (Read Only switch button)
 - Registration
 - Applications
-- Banner link
+- Banner link (specific banner for the space template)
-- Permissions
+- Permissions (permission to view the template in the templates list in the space creation popup)

 .. note:: The Manage Template table is only for displaying all templates informations, to edit the template propreties, you have to do it manually.